 In 2009, I became a certified BodyTalk™ practitioner.
 In 2012, I trained in Craniosacral Fascial Therapy.
 In 2013, I began to study Ortho-Bionomy.

 In my quest for wholeness and health, I have sampled a smorgasbord of approaches: counseling and hypnosis, chiropractics, massage, physical therapy, Shamanic healing, sweat baths and Sundance ceremonies.
-For three years, I trained in Life and Business Coaching and was one of the first in Bozeman.
+For three years, I trained in Life and Business Coaching and was one of the first in Gallatin County.
+But I remained restless, seeking.

-The portrait to the left is one my daughter penned in a notebook.
+My daughter penned this portrait of me in a notebook.
 It so accurately portrays my stress level at the time that after gifting it to me decades ago, she has never wanted to look at it again.

 I used to feel like I was caught in a trash compactor and it was squeezing the life out of me.
 Now, there is so much research about the effects of childhood trauma, but at that time there simply wasn’t and I often felt crazy.